New abortion clinic planned for Texas as law closes facilities

 Opponents of the regulations said they are a veiled attempt to shut clinics by imposing unnecessary and costly requirements, while supporters maintain they are aimed at protecting women's health and should be adopted by other states.

-Since Texas enacted the law, which requires a physician to have admitting privileges at an appropriately equipped hospital within 30 miles (48 kms), a third of clinics in the state have been closed, leaving 19 for a population of 26 million.
+Since Texas enacted the law, which requires a physician to have admitting privileges at an appropriately equipped hospital within 30 miles, a third of clinics in the state have been closed, leaving 19 for a population of 26 million.

 "Women may have the right to legal abortion in theory, but in practice, this right is vanishing for many women in Texas," Planned Parenthood South Texas spokeswoman Mara Posada said on Thursday.